Categories, Cases and Image Sets

 Adding a New Category

-When adding a new category, you can either select a preconfigured category from the drop down or enter the name of the category in the blank box below the drop down.
-The difference between selecting a category from the drop down and entering one manually is that when you select a category from the drop down it comes preconfigured with Patient Detail Categories and a model for the category thumbnail.
+When adding a new category, you can either enter the name of a category in the Title field or select a Default category from the drop down.
+The difference between selecting a category from the drop down and entering one manually is that when you select a category from the drop down it comes preconfigured with a stock image for the category thumbnail.
 Categories not listed will utilize the first case thumbnails for the category thumbnail.
 You can also upload your own category thumbnails.
 Please note the suggested image size suggestion.

 Adding a New Case

 When adding a New Case, the gallery software will auto-number the title of the case for you.
 Enter a description of the case to provide your users with useful context.
 The EinsteinApps™ Photo Gallery software is designed in such a way that adding a case to your gallery results in a new page being added to your website.
 Since each case you add to your gallery also adds a page to your website, the description of that case becomes the content of that new page.
-Making your description sound like a story will give life to your case and provide an opportunity to add SEO key terms.
-In the example above, the SEO key terms are San Diego and CEREC.
-Page titles and meta descriptions are generated automatically for maximum SEO value.
+Making your description sound like a story will give life to your case.
+Lastly, the heading override field is an opportunity to maximize the SEO value of your case.
+In this field, you'll want to re-add the title of your case along with the geographic location you're targeting.

 Adding a New Image Set